Blue Murder (miniseries): Episode two

 Flannery shoots Drury twice, both rounds hitting him in the torso.
 However, Drury is able to stay conscious long enough to call emergency services.
 He is taken into surgery and the bullets are removed.

 The investigation into the shooting is assigned to local detectives under the supervision of the acting head of CIB, Detective Superintendent "Black" Angus Macdonald (Bill Hunter), who is a long-time friend and colleague of Roger Rogerson.
 When Drury regains consciousness, he tells the detectives that Rogerson had approached him with the offer of a bribe in the Alan Williams investigation, and as such he believes Rogerson was involved in some way.
-Drury's claims are corroborated by fellow officer Lewis Roussos ([Bogdan Koca]) pl, who witnessed the initial contact between Drury and Rogerson.
+Drury's claims are corroborated by fellow officer Lewis Roussos (Bogdan Koca), who witnessed the initial contact between Drury and Rogerson.
 Macdonald prevents any questioning of Rogerson from taking place, and subjects Drury, still in intensive care, to a heavy-handed and intimidating interrogation.

 Although Drury does not back down from his accusations, Macdonald publicly displays his faith in Rogerson's innocence by bringing him to an official police dinner, to which all other invitees have brought their spouses.
 Macdonald is brought before the police commissioner (Bruce Barry), who states that he will not allow Macdonald to protect Rogerson.
 He informs Macdonald that the Director of Public Prosecutions believes there is sufficient evidence to lay charges of bribery against Rogerson, and instructs Macdonald to charge him.
 Rogerson is formally charged with attempted bribery and suspended from duty.